Eyevinn/hls-monitor/README.md

 ## [Contributing](CONTRIBUTING.md)

 In addition to contributing code, you can help to triage issues.
-This can include reproducing bug reports, or asking for vital information such as version numbers or reproduction instructions.
+This can include reproducing bug reports or asking for vital information such as version numbers or reproduction instructions.

 ## License (MIT)